miekg/godoc2md/cmd/godocserve/README.md

 Each repo path should be an URL that contains the Go code, this should also be the import path.

-Optionally you can specify a git branch seperated by white space on the same line as well.
+Optionally you can specify a git branch separated by white space on the same line as well.
 If not given it defaults to 'main'.

 By default this files should be named 'repos' (as this is used in the go generate line).

 ## Endpoints

-There are two endpoints on this webserver:
+There are two endpoints on this web server:

 1. / search and index.
 Shows search box and an index of all indexed repos.
    If something is searched, the listed repos have only that keyword in them.